 - How can corporate leaders turn positive energy and intent into action?

 Running an adverse impact analysis on a potential layoff population is not enough.
 After the layoff, the disparities remain — and often get worse.
 Layoffs rarely favor the most vulnerable.

 We are learning even more about this during COVID-19.
 The layoffs and economic fallout had a disproportionate impact on women, specifically Black women.
 Although recovery is still far off, how will companies (including our own) ensure that as they hire, they will do so with a stronger commitment to diversity across gender, race and ethnicity?

-We’re in the midst of some work to help answer that.
-Next week we’ll release a series of Best Practices webinars to help keep equity and fairness at the center of the workplace.
-We’re also analyzing survey data about who the office reopenings may leave behind — more on that soon.
+We’re in the midst of some work to help answer these.
+Take a look at our series of pay equity best practice webinars to help keep equity and fairness at the center of the workplace.